Green Smoothie Gourmet

 – Chocolate has many benefits but it can contribute to hormonal balance via its potent magnesium and iron, and ability to lower cortisol and boost mood-impacting hormones, serotonin and dopamine.
 Just 6gms of 70%+ cacao chocolate bar daily will do the trick!

-Add leafy greens to a sandwich, or use collard leaves as the "wrap" in a roll.
+• Add leafy greens to a sandwich, a smoothie, or use collard leaves as the "wrap" in a roll.

-Almonds can be eaten alone, or added to any breakfast or dinner stir-fry.
+• Almonds can be eaten alone, or added to just about any recipe.

-Maca powder can be stirred into any drink or stirred into yogurt or overnight oats.
+• Maca powder can be stirred into any drink or stirred into yogurt or protein overnight oats.

-Quinoa can be used a rice-replacement, or even blended into a smoothie.
-I also use it in many dessert recipes.
+• Quinoa can be used a rice-replacement, or even blended into a smoothie.
+I used it in a quinoa paella here, swapping out the rice, and a chocolate quinoa scotcheroo bar here.

 Seven Overnight Oats Recipes